tmforum/DataModelDocumentation/docs/Service/ProblemUnacknowledgement.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Service/ProblemUnacknowledgement.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `href` : Reference to this task resource
+  - Optional
+- `id` : Unique identifier of this task resource
+  - Optional
+- `problem` : The problems to be unacknowledged, relevant in the input to this task
+  - Optional
+- `unackProblem` : The problems that were unacknowledged, populated in the output to this task
+  - Optional
+- `trackingRecord` : A record of the action taken in this acknowledgement

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:50 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon